pektin/jam/docs/jam/informal.rst

     identifier:
         [_A-Za-z][_A-Za-z0-9]*
         <identifier>.<identifier>
+        <identifier>;<identifier>

 Identifiers are used to refer to other values.
 Most values can be created using an identifier, which can then later be used to refer back to the same object.
 Since identifiers can refer to objects that contain other objects with identifiers, identifiers can be strung together with ``parent.child`` syntax.
+Multiple identifiers may also be strung together using a semicolon for separation.

 Variable Definitions
 ====================